CanastaWiki/Canasta-CLI/README_DEVMODE.md

 If you see "Cannot bind file" errors, your path mappings are incorrect.
 Ensure:
 - Local path: `/path/to/installation/mediawiki-code`
 - Remote path: `/var/www/mediawiki`

-### Container startup hangs

-The Xdebug configuration only applies to PHP-FPM (web requests), not CLI scripts.
-If you modified the configuration to also mount to CLI (`/etc/php/8.1/cli/conf.d/`), startup scripts may hang waiting for a debugger connection.

 ## Starting and Stopping